search icon

 Recommended articles

-Whether you are the person filing the lawsuit or the one being sued, proper service of process is crucial to move the case forward.
-Make sure you have a registered agent available to receive documents throughout the process.
+Whether someone is doing the suing or the one being sued, proper service of process is crucial to move the case forward.
+A registered agent service can be valuable for receiving documents throughout the process.

 zenbusiness logo